veressc/veressc/README.md

 - 📫 How to reach me:
 Telegram -- @Veresscq
 email: corsairsv@gmail.com
-- ⚡ Fun fact: Never been in USA

 <!---
 veressc/veressc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.